 Follow-up exams may be needed.
 If so, your doctor will explain why.
 Sometimes a follow-up exam is done because a potential abnormality needs further evaluation with additional views or a special imaging technique.
 A follow-up exam may also be done to see if there has been any change in an abnormality over time.
 Follow-up exams are sometimes the best way to see if treatment is working or if an abnormality is stable or has changed.

 What are the benefits vs. risks?

 - Detailed images of many blood vessels and blood flow can be obtained without having to insert an IV catheter into the blood vessels.
-When needed, a small IV catheter is inserted into a small vein in the arm so that there is no risk of damaging a major blood vessel as it is a less invasive procedure.
+When needed, a small IV catheter is inserted into a small vein in the arm so that there is no risk of damaging a major blood vessel.

-- The MRA procedure time may be shorter than a traditional catheter angiography and requires no recovery period.
-You may return to your normal daily activities immediately following the MRA examination.
+- An MRA scan may take less time than traditional catheter angiography and requires no recovery period, unless sedation was provided.
+If no sedation was used, you may return to your normal daily activities immediately following the MRA exam.

 - MR angiography is less costly than catheter angiography.

-- Even without using contrast material, MRA can provide useful high-quality images of many blood vessels, making it very valuable for patients prone to allergic reactions or with reduced kidney or liver function.
+- Even without using contrast material, MRA can provide useful high-quality images of many blood vessels.
+This makes it very valuable for patients prone to allergic reactions or with reduced kidney or liver function.